 Geilo

 When choosing an Easter ski destination, it's hard to go wrong with Geilo.
-Voted Norway's Best Ski Resort 2019-2021, it has a lot to offer families and first-time skiers.
+Voted Norway's Best Ski Resort 2019-2024 by the World Ski Awards, it has a lot to offer families and first-time skiers.
 The resort is renowned for its excellent snow conditions and world-class ski school for all ages, as well as an abundance of meandering green and blue runs on gentle valley sides.

 Geared towards families, you'll find children's ski areas dotted around the resort - magic carpets, slow button lifts and gentle slopes help ease youngsters into feeling comfortable on the snow.